 British Airways has announced that passengers travelling on selected flights in its World Traveller long-haul economy cabin from 12 May 2015 will have the option of purchasing an alternative three course meal tray, in lieu of the standard “Chicken Or Beef?” meal offered to all passengers.

 The alternative meals will cost from £15 to £18 and will be available for passengers to pre-order in advance.
 The trays on offer are “Gourmet Dining”, “Taste of Britain”, “Great British Breakfast”, “Healthy Choice” and “Vegetarian Kitchen”.

 Passengers will be able to purchase a meal between 30 days and 24 hours before departure.
 Full details are on the BA website.

-BA has also published a full list of frequently asked questions on its trade website.
+BA has also published a PDF list of frequently asked questions.

 We understand that the loading of economy meals leaves very little margin, so we expect that these will not be available for purchase on board.

 The trial will begin on flights from London Heathrow to Atlanta, Austin, Denver, Dallas Fort Worth, Houston, Mexico, Miami, San Diego, Seattle, and Phoenix.
 It does not apply to inbound flights to London Heathrow.
 It also only applies to BA operated flights, and not codeshares operated by American Airlines.
 If history is anything go by, it should be rolled out across the long-haul network fairly quickly.